tahababou12/CoCo/README.md

 - The generated 3D model is returned in the requested format (GLB or PLY) along with preview videos
 - All parameters are sent as form data (strings) rather than query parameters

-# CoCo - Collaborative Canvas

-A creative drawing application with hand gesture recognition and AI enhancement capabilities.

-## Features

-- Interactive canvas for drawing and sketching
-- Hand gesture recognition for intuitive control
-- Various drawing tools: pencil, rectangle, ellipse, text, etc.
-- Clear all functionality with button or hand gesture
-- Save drawings directly to the `img` folder on the server
-- AI drawing enhancement powered by Google's Gemini model
-- Interactive enhanced images that can be moved, resized, and positioned on the canvas

 ## Setup